Tokyo Olympic film debuts in Japan; headed next to Cannes

 Kawase said she has been affected by Russia’s invasion or Ukraine, asking herself the meaning of entertainment amid the killing in war.

-“I hope when people see this film 50 years from now, 100 years from now, they will understand the importance of protecting that bit of happiness — so small it can fit in the palm of your hand.”
+“I hope when people see this film 50 years from now, 100 years from now,” Kawase said, “they will understand the importance of protecting that bit of happiness — so small it can fit in the palm of your hand.”

 By STEPHEN WADE and YURI KAGEYAMA